PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 surround the second terminal affine recovery.
 Strict characterization selects only the second call and requires `_terminal_slice_pad_concat_stats` between that recovery and `late_spp_results`; the first call remains an expression.

+The second call now assigns its unchanged result to `_terminal_slice_pad_concat_stats`.
+Boundary contracts distinguish the first expression from the second assignment while resolving both to the same owner.
+No tensor-count proxy is added, and the staged counter remains unused by a reconciliation guard.